Skip to content Skip to main navigation Skip to footer

 THE VETERANS SERVICES OFFICE HAS BEEN TEMPORARILY RELOCATED ACROSS THE STREET TO THE REAR OF THE MILO LEMMERT BUILDING AT 2 SOUTH MAIN STREET.

 THE REGISTER OF DEEDS, COUNTY MAYOR’S OFFICE, AND FINANCE DEPARTMENT ARE STILL OPERATING AT 2 NORTH MAIN STREET.
-THE FINANCE DEPARTMENT CAN BE FOUND ON THE FIRST FLOOR, AND THE REGISTER OF DEEDS AND COUNTY MAYOR’S OFFICES CAN BE FOUND IN THE FRONT OF THE SECOND FLOOR, IN THE SPACE FORMERLY OCCUPIED BY THE COUNTY CLERK.
+THE FINANCE DEPARTMENT CAN BE FOUND ON THE THIRD FLOOR, AND THE REGISTER OF DEEDS AND COUNTY MAYOR’S OFFICES CAN BE FOUND IN THE FRONT OF THE SECOND FLOOR, IN THE SPACE FORMERLY OCCUPIED BY THE COUNTY CLERK.
 ENTRY CAN BE MADE IN THE FRONT FACING MAIN STREET OR THE FRONT SIDE DOORS.

 Latest News from Cumberland County: